Which Of The Following Statements About Culture Is False

 Why It’s Generally True

 Language is a powerful vehicle for cultural transmission.
-But through stories, proverbs, rituals, and everyday conversation, people learn the norms, taboos, and worldviews of their community.
-Linguistic research shows that idioms and metaphors often reflect cultural values—think of how English uses “break a leg” to wish good luck, a phrase rooted in theatrical superstition Took long enough..
+In practice, through stories, proverbs, rituals, and everyday conversation, people learn the norms, taboos, and worldviews of their community.
+Linguistic research shows that idioms and metaphors often reflect cultural values—think of how English uses “break a leg” to wish good luck, a phrase rooted in theatrical superstition.

 Beyond that, language shapes perception.
-Sapir‑Whorf theory suggests that the structure of a language can influence cognitive processes.
-Here's a good example: languages that have multiple words for “snow” (like Inuktitut) may lead speakers to notice subtle differences in snow more readily than speakers of languages with a single term.
+That said, sapir‑Whorf theory suggests that the structure of a language can influence cognitive processes.
+To give you an idea, languages that have multiple words for “snow” (like Inuktitut) may lead speakers to notice subtle differences in snow more readily than speakers of languages with a single term Simple, but easy to overlook..

 Nuances to Consider